MIC-DKFZ/medicaldetectiontoolkit/README.md

 ## License
-Thia framework is published under the [Apache License Version 2.0](LICENSE).
+This framework is published under the [Apache License Version 2.0](LICENSE).